schafeld/react-crud-exercise/README.md

 - [ ] Add documentation / set up instructions / tutorial
 - [ ] Refactor / restructure code

+Actual refactoring suggestions:

+- [ ] Profile could be refactored to only rely on the ProtectedRoute component for authentication.
+The inline authentication check could be removed.

 ## License

 This project's code is licensed under : Currently not licensed.
 Intended to become MIT or GPL license when ready.